Practical checklist for students

 - If one of your housemates is sick, be a friend and ask if you can help them with anything, for example grocery shopping and other practical matters.

 - If one of your housemates has tested positive for Covid-19 and you have been in close contact with them, you may need to get tested as well.
 If you have any symptoms, even mild ones, you should get tested.
 If you don't have symptoms, you may still be asked to get tested by a healthcare provider depending on the specific situation.

 - Stay updated by checking our corona-webpage for current students, as well as through any information communicated to you by your faculty and/or coordinator.

 - Update your contact information at passport.lu.se so that we can always reach you.

 - If you have been exposed, or suspect that you have been exposed, to Covid-19 in connection with your studies, the University is obliged to report this to the Swedish Work Environment Authority.
-The current risk assessment needs to be reviewed in order to avoid the further spread of infection in the study location.
-Learn more about what to do if you (may) have been exposed to Covid-19 in connection with your studies.

 What to do if you get sick?